 The safety of Transformation Yoga is also maintained through:

-- Keeping class numbers relatively low – so that adequate support is available to each individual to keep their practise safe.
+- Keeping class numbers relatively low – so that adequate support is available to each individual to keep their practice safe.

 - Keeping everything optional.
 If you don’t feel to do something, you are free to rest.